rafaco/InAppDevTools/README.md

 }
 ```

 On your **app build.gradle**, add targetCompatibility with Java8 and include our library in dependencies.
-Choose between `androidx` or `support` flavor depending on the Android libraries used by you app.
-Don't include the "v" character in dependencies.
+Choose between `androidx` or `support` flavors and don't include the "v" character in dependencies.

 | Flavor | Version | Description |
 |---|---|---|